 Covid 19 Vaccinations

-Please advised that eligible patients can book appointments by logging on to the National Booking System Book, cancel or change a COVID-19 vaccination appointment – NHS (www.nhs.uk)
+Please be advised that eligible patients can book appointments by logging onto the National Booking System Book, cancel or change a COVID-19 vaccination appointment – NHS (www.nhs.uk)

 You can also see where walk-in vaccinations will be available by going onto the grab-a-jab website Find a walk-in COVID-19 vaccination site – NHS (www.nhs.uk)